mdesalvo/RDFSharp/README.md

 </ul>

 <hr/>
-An additional <a href="https://github.com/mdesalvo/OWLSharp">layer</a> is available for working in native and expressive way with <b>OWL2 ontologies</b>
+An additional <a href="https://github.com/mdesalvo/OWLSharp">layer</a> is available for working in native and powerful way with <b>OWL2 ontologies</b>